-I used to yard sale and “seconds” shop with my dad as a kid so I grew up with an eye for finding quality gently used things at remarkable prices.
+I used to go to yard sales and “seconds” shop with my dad as a kid so I grew up with an eye for finding quality gently used things at remarkable prices.
 I was introduced to the art of the used clothing industry on a deeper level several years back when I lived in downtown Toronto.
-My old neighborhood has a great vintage clothing district and since I was friends with a few shop owners I even got to visit the factory or “Pick” as they called it.
+My old neighborhood has a great vintage clothing district, and since I was friends with a few shop owners, I even got to visit the factory or “Pick” as they called it.
 Believe it or not there is an art to finding the right stuff, beyond just knowing quality brands.
 When looking at jeans it was scanning for Levis with a big “E” that would be similar to hitting triple cherries on the slots.
 At the time (15 years back) they could net as high as $500 and were a real treasure to find.
 The pieces in those shops had all been handpicked and often there was a reflection of the owner in the store.
-At my friend Darcy’s shop it was plaid shirts and Carhart coats.
+At my friend Darcy’s shop, it was plaid shirts and Carhart coats.
 The boys I hung out with at the time had great collections of both.
 Mine was vintage dresses and aprons – Lucille Ball style.

 Gap, Ralph Lauren and Armani Exchange were among the labels we scored on our travels which were chock-full of irresistible deals.
 We had a priceless moment at store number 3 when Sue walked up to a rack out front of the store and picked out a dress with the same print that Linda was wearing – what are the odds?

 Shopping works up a thirst, and not only that, the shoppers were also hungry.
 So we decided on food at The Office since we were in the area.

 Our spending range was $4 – $17 BZD, but those who spent more kept pulling piece after piece out of their reusable shopping bags when we did our show and tell at lunch.
 We all oohed over each others finds and our conversation was all over the map, ranging from shopping and Kardashian craziness to personal opinions on men’s facial hair.